manuelgug/FapR/README.md

 ### Phasing
 FapR uses an iterative approach on which haplotypes are accepted based on

-1. **Probability of occurring in a sample**: haplotypes built from highly abundant resmarkers are more liekly to be true.
+1. **Probability of occurring in a sample**: haplotypes built from highly abundant resmarkers are more likely to be true.
-2. **Variance on the resmarker frequencies**: haplotypes built from similarly abundant resmarkers are more liekly to be true.
+2. **Variance on the resmarker frequencies**: haplotypes built from similarly abundant resmarkers are more likely to be true.

 ### Flagging
 Phased haplotypes are flagged based on: